Go to page content

 Maintain a healthy diet rich in fruits and vegetables with the proper food preparation techniques.
 Go for soups, smoothies, soft dairy and vegetables, and tender meat.
 Avoid sugar-laden foods and drinks that can increase your risk of cavities.
 Drink plenty of water to help loosen any food particles from the teeth.

 When left untreated, misaligned teeth can make you more susceptible to cavities and tooth cracks that may lead to tooth abscesses.
 However, your quality of life will significantly improve if you seek treatment.
-If any of the signs and symptoms listed here ring true for you, set an appointment with your oral health provider stat.
+If any of the signs and symptoms listed here ring true for you, set an appointment with your dentist ASAP.
 Give yourself a fighting chance against the risks of malocclusion.

 References: